3.5 Hours / 3.5 CEs

 • Intended Audience

-This training is intended for forensic mental health professionals involved in custody and access litigation, including those who conduct forensic evaluations, provide expert testimony, or review the work of other evaluators.
+This training is designed for forensic mental health professionals involved in custody and access litigation, including those who conduct forensic evaluations, provide expert testimony, or review the work of other evaluators.
 It addresses the skills and knowledge needed to perform evaluations, support family court proceedings, and understand the standards used in reviewing forensic reports.

-- Mental Health Professional
+• Mental Health Professionals

 • Experience Level